jonangeles-sanchez/ml-projects/mandetect/README.md

 Considering the scenario of a crowded scene during the epidemic: a population density system analyzes the crowds and triggers a warning to divert the crowds when their population density exceeds the normal range.
-This could all be executed by drones and spares law enforcement officers for more groundwork task.
+This could all be executed by drones and it would spare law enforcement workforce for more groundwork task.

 ## About the project